-The agency designated the claimant's position, Quality Assurance Specialist (Aerospace), GS-1910-11, as exempt.
-The claimant believes he should be designated as nonexempt and also be compensated for time spent traveling outside his scheduled work hours during the period of April 19, 1997 to September 18, 1999.
+The agency designated the claimant's position, Quality Assurance Specialist (Electronics), GS-1910-11, as exempt.
+The claimant believes she should be designated as nonexempt and also be compensated for time spent traveling outside her scheduled work hours during the period of September 7, 1997 to August 22, 1999.

 The claimant references the July 14, 1999 settlement agreement between headquarters [two agency components] and certain American Federation of Government Employees (AFGE) locals, regarding the FLSA status of certain bargaining unit positions.
-He also references the September 9, 1999 settlement agreement between the [agency component] and Bargaining Unit Employees of the National Federation of Federal Employees (NFFE) Local 1614, regarding the FLSA status of certain bargaining unit positions.
-The claimant notes that there was a dispute regarding the FLSA exemption status for the Quality Assurance Specialist, GS-1910-11grade level.
+She also references the September 9, 1999 settlement agreement between the [agency component] and Bargaining Unit Employees of the National Federation of Federal Employees (NFFE) Local 1614, regarding the FLSA status of certain bargaining unit positions.
+The claimant notes that there was a dispute regarding the FLSA exemption status for the Quality Assurance Specialist, GS-1910-11 grade level.
 However, we must make our decision solely by comparing claimants' duties and responsibilities to Federal regulations and other Federal guidelines.
-Since comparison to Federal guidelines is the exclusive method for making exemption decisions, we cannot compare the claimant's position to others as a basis for deciding his claim.
+Since comparison to Federal guidelines is the exclusive method for making exemption decisions, we cannot compare the claimant's position to others as a basis for deciding her claim.